Top 5 Incredible Places to Visit in Detroit, Michigan

 The Henry Ford Museum

 The Henry Ford Museum, although not entirely focused on Ford itself, is still aptly named as it focuses on the technological and industrial inventions and achievements of the United States throughout history.
-Some of the most notable exhibits in the museum are the very first steam locomotive built by George Stephenson in 1829, the car in which John F.
+Some of the most notable exhibits in the museum are the very first steam locomotive built by George Stephenson in 1829 and the car in which John F.

-Kennedy was murdered, and of course the first Ford car ever.
+Kennedy was murdered and, of course, the first Ford car ever.
 The Henry Ford is a large museum complex for interior and exterior history and a National Historic Landmark in the Detroit subspace.
-The extensive exhibits of the Henry Ford Museum of American Innovation bring you face to face with real things that have the power to inspire.
+The extensive exhibits of the Henry Ford Museum of American Innovation bring you face-to-face with real things that have the power to inspire.

 Fort Wayne